 brew install sshfs

-On newer macOS versions, you also need macFUSE.
-Install that first via the website or via
+On newer versions of macOS, you’ll also need macFUSE.
+Install it first via the website or using

 brew install --cask macfuse.